brianglass/anastasis/files/weekday_vespers1.md

 <span style="color:red">Tone 2.
 When from the Tree.</span>

-When you come in glory, O Christ, with the holy Angels to judge the universe, when all stand naked before you to give a defence of what they have done, then rank me with your sheep, O Word, granting me release from all the offences, by which in my life I have offended.<a href="#_ftn23" id="_ftnref23"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[23]</span></a>
+When you come in glory, O Christ, with the holy Angels to judge the universe, when all stand naked before you to give a defence of what they have done, then rank me with your sheep, O Word, granting me release from all the offences, by which in my life I have offended.<a href="#_ftn23" id="_ftnref23">[23]</a>

-Tear up the cords of my passions, dry up the putrefaction of my soul, only Lover of mankind, give me tears of compunction, enlighten my darkened heart, rescue me, I pray, from trouble, the storm of hostile disasters and from temptations of many kinds, from the dread foe and ruler of the world.<a href="#_ftn24" id="_ftnref24"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[24]</span></a>
+Tear up the cords of my passions, dry up the putrefaction of my soul, only Lover of mankind, give me tears of compunction, enlighten my darkened heart, rescue me, I pray, from trouble, the storm of hostile disasters and from temptations of many kinds, from the dread foe and ruler of the world.<a href="#_ftn24" id="_ftnref24">[24]</a>

 Consider in your mind, my soul, that most dreaded hour of the judgement, when fear will seize all creation and the Most High takes his seat on the fearful throne to exact an account of all that we have done; hurry, be reconciled to the Judge and cry out: I have sinned against you, Lord, save me!

 <span style="color:red">Others, of the Mother of God.
 Same melody.</span>

-Wholly enslaved since my youth to shameful passions and great depravity, I have completely blackened that which is in God’s image<a href="#_ftn25" id="_ftnref25"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[25]</span></a> and I quail, All-praised Lady, at the judgement to come, when I shall stand before your Son and God.
+Wholly enslaved since my youth to shameful passions and great depravity, I have completely blackened that which is in God’s image<a href="#_ftn25" id="_ftnref25">[25]</a> and I quail, All-praised Lady, at the judgement to come, when I shall stand before your Son and God.
 Now therefore, before the end, Pure Virgin, give me cleansing of my passions and redemption of offences.

-I tremble at the judgement seat, the eternal penalty of the fire, the sentence, against which there is truly no appeal, the gnashing of teeth<a href="#_ftn26" id="_ftnref26"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[26]</span></a> and the savagery of the worm that does not sleep,<a href="#_ftn27" id="_ftnref27"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[27]</span></a> All-blameless Virgin.
+I tremble at the judgement seat, the eternal penalty of the fire, the sentence, against which there is truly no appeal, the gnashing of teeth<a href="#_ftn26" id="_ftnref26">[26]</a> and the savagery of the worm that does not sleep,<a href="#_ftn27" id="_ftnref27">[27]</a> All-blameless Virgin.
 Therefore in anguish of heart I implore you to deliver me from the fearful condemnation.

-When my soul is about to be forcibly parted from my body’s limbs, then stand by my side and scatter the counsels of my bodiless foes and smash the teeth of those who implacably seek to swallow me down, so that I may pass unhindered through the rulers of darkness who wait in the air,<a href="#_ftn28" id="_ftnref28"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[28]</span></a> O Bride of God.
+When my soul is about to be forcibly parted from my body’s limbs, then stand by my side and scatter the counsels of my bodiless foes and smash the teeth of those who implacably seek to swallow me down, so that I may pass unhindered through the rulers of darkness who wait in the air,<a href="#_ftn28" id="_ftnref28">[28]</a> O Bride of God.

 <span style="mso-bidi-font-style:italic">Glory.
 Both now.</span> <span style="color:red">Theotokion.</span>

-The shadow of the law<a href="#_ftn29" id="_ftnref29"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[29]</span></a> has passed away now that grace has come, for as the Bush in flames was not burned,<a href="#_ftn30" id="_ftnref30"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[30]</span></a> so as a virgin you bore a child and remained a virgin; instead of a pillar of fire<a href="#_ftn31" id="_ftnref31"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[31]</span></a> the Sun of justice<a href="#_ftn32" id="_ftnref32"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[32]</span></a> has dawned, instead of Moses Christ, the salvation of our souls.
+The shadow of the law<a href="#_ftn29" id="_ftnref29">[29]</a> has passed away now that grace has come, for as the Bush in flames was not burned,<a href="#_ftn30" id="_ftnref30">[30]</a> so as a virgin you bore a child and remained a virgin; instead of a pillar of fire<a href="#_ftn31" id="_ftnref31">[31]</a> the Sun of justice<a href="#_ftn32" id="_ftnref32">[32]</a> has dawned, instead of Moses Christ, the salvation of our souls.

 <span style="color:red">Aposticha of the Martyrs.</span>